 When you have completed the application form and attached your supporting documents you should click on the ‘submit’ button.
 Your application will not be submitted to ScreenSkills for assessment until you have clicked ‘submit’.

 Applications are assessed by the ScreenSkills bursary team and senior managers.
-It will take up to four weeks for us to reach a decision on your application.
+It will take up to a month for us to reach a decision on your application.
 We may need to ask you for additional information, so the time we take to make a decision may also be affected by the time it takes you to respond to any requests for further information.
 Please bear in mind that, to ensure equality of opportunity, we cannot speed up the assessment process in any individual case.
 We recommend that when you’re planning your application you allow at least six weeks between when your application is submitted and when you would need to use the bursary funding.
 If your application is successful, you will receive an offer e-mail with a letter outlining the offer and our terms and conditions.
 You need to accept the offer formally before funds are paid.